gchq/stroom-docs/content/en/releases/v07.02/preview-features.md

 SELECT Feed, Action, event_count AS "Count"   // Equivalent to adding columns to a Dashboard table
 ```

-Editing StroomQL queries in the editor is also made easier by the code completion (using `ctrl-space`) to suggest data sources, fields, functions and StroomQL language terms.
+Editing StroomQL queries in the editor is also made easier by the code completion (using `ctrl+space`) to suggest data sources, fields, functions and StroomQL language terms.
+StroomQl queries can be executed easily with `ctrl+enter` or `shift+enter`.

 ### _Analytic Rule_